cdklabs/cdk-from-cfn/tests/end-to-end/README.md

 9. Review the test outputs

-10. Unset CREATE_STACK and UPDATE_SNAPSHOTS env variables, and run your tests again to make sure they will pass in CI.
+10. Unset CREATE_CFN_STACK and UPDATE_SNAPSHOTS env variables, and run your tests again to make sure they will pass in CI.